 Car Aerodynamics | How to Improve Your Aerodynamics

 When it comes to your car, you spare no expense.
-You get your oil changed every 3,000 miles, you stay up to date on all of your servicing, and perhaps you have even invested in a few valuable aftermarket upgrades.
-You want to maximize your fuel economy, eliminate blind spots, and ensure that every journey exemplifies style and comfort, but have you given any thought to your aerodynamics?
-This is one important upgrade that even savvy car owners commonly overlook, but it can make a world of difference.
+You get your oil changed every 3,000 miles.
+You stay up to date on scheduled maintenance.
+You might've even invested in a few valuable aftermarket upgrades.
+You want to maximize your fuel economy and get a stylish, comfortable ride.
+But have you given any thought to your aerodynamics?
+This is an important upgrade that even the most savvy car owners overlook, but it can make a world of difference.

 Car Aerodynamics - You Have More Control Than You Think

-As NASA sums it up, aerodynamics is defined as “the way air moves around things.”
+NASA defines aerodynamics as “the way air moves around things.”
 Notice the contoured shape of airplane wings and rockets.
 These designs aren’t implemented for the sake of looking cool.
-They are specially optimized for maximum aerodynamic benefit.
-Even cars are designed with aerodynamics in mind, as you may notice by all of the streamlined shapes that comprise the vehicle.
+They're optimized for maximum aerodynamic benefit.
+Cars are also designed with aerodynamics in mind.
 From the flat floor to the sloped windshield to the rounded front end, everything is designed to maximize the vehicle’s aerodynamics.

 Without these features, your car would suffer from aerodynamic instability, especially at high speeds.
-It would be subject to excess drag, wind noise, and less reliable downforce, which can consequently reduce traction and create unsafe turning conditions.
-As you can see, quality aerodynamics is absolutely critical for any vehicle, but even if your car or truck is already built for speed and performance, you can always make improvements to get the most from your aerodynamic design.
+This causes excess drag, wind noise, and less reliable downforce, reducing traction and creating unsafe turning conditions.
+As you can see, quality aerodynamics is critical for any vehicle.
+Even if your car or truck is built for speed and performance, there are still aerodynamic improvements you can make.

-Perhaps you have heard of drag coefficient, which is a mathematical measurement of a vehicle’s aerodynamic smoothness.
-Racing car designers work tirelessly to build vehicles with the lowest possible drag area, in order to push the boundaries of speed and performance.
-So if you’re looking to achieve any sort of speed advantage, it’s definitely important to examine any aerodynamic improvements that you can make.
+You've probably heard of drag coefficient, which is the mathematical measurement of a vehicle’s aerodynamic smoothness.
+Race car designers work tirelessly to build vehicles with the lowest possible drag area to push the boundaries of speed and performance.
+If you’re looking to achieve any sort of speed advantage, it’s important to examine any aerodynamic improvements you can make.

-Finally, improved aerodynamics simply results in less noise and a smoother ride.
-You don’t have to be a racing aficionado to experience the benefits, and in fact, anyone can take simple steps to enhance their own aerodynamics, no mechanic required.
-Next we’ll examine just how quick and easy it can be.
+Finally, improved aerodynamics results in less noise and a smoother ride.
+You don’t have to be a racing aficionado to experience the benefits.
+In fact, anyone can take simple steps to enhance their own aerodynamics - no mechanic required.
+Next we’ll examine how quick and easy it can be.

 First, consider anything that may be creating unnecessary or excessive drag on your vehicle.
-For example, a roof rack can have a negative impact on aerodynamics, so eliminate it if you don’t need it.
+For example, a roof rack can have a negative impact on aerodynamics.
+Eliminate it if you don’t need it.
 Even protruding accessories like flags can impact drag, so be mindful of any attachments that may be impeding your airflow.
 Do you drive a pickup truck?
-Your truck bed may be the biggest hindrance to your aerodynamics, but you can easily and dramatically improve the situation by installing a tonneau cover.
+Your truck bed may be the biggest hindrance to your aerodynamics.
+Installing a tonneau cover can solve this issue.

 Do you have wide tires?
 Consider replacing them with narrower alternatives.
-Narrow tires are much better for aerodynamics, and they also offer additional benefits -- like being better for snow travel.
-Of course, there are pros and cons to choosing narrow tires, so before making this particular aerodynamic upgrade, consider your options.
+Narrow tires are better for aerodynamics, and they offer other benefits such as better snow travel.
+Of course, there are pros and cons to choosing narrow tires.
+Before making this particular aerodynamic upgrade, consider your options.

-Finally, we have one of the easiest and yet most effective aerodynamic improvements: the lip kit.
-By adding an aftermarket lip kit like the Universal Lip Kit from All-Fit Automotive, you can reduce drag and maximize airflow across your entire vehicle for just a few dollars.
-Anyone can install the kit in a matter of minutes, and it also offers striking aesthetic advantages.
-If you have been considering ways to improve the aerodynamics of your vehicle, check out the All-Fit Universal Lip Kit today.
+Finally, we have one of the easiest and yet most effective aerodynamic improvements: a lip kit.
+By adding an aftermarket lip kit like the Universal Lip Kit from All-Fit Automotive, you can reduce drag and maximize airflow at a low price.
+Anyone can install the kit in a matter of minutes, and it looks great.
+If you've been considering ways to improve the aerodynamics of your vehicle, check out the All-Fit Universal Lip Kit today.

 Experience the Difference of Improved Aerodynamics

-However you decide to improve your aerodynamics, remember that every step -- no matter how seemingly small -- can make a noticeable difference.
-By catering to the aerodynamic needs of your vehicle, you can improve gas mileage, enjoy a smoother ride, and perhaps even increase the life of your car.
-Try it for yourself, and experience the many benefits.
+By catering to the aerodynamic needs of your vehicle, you can improve gas mileage, enjoy a smoother ride, and even increase the life of your car.